jakubmartenekdev/inet-chat/README.md

 ### [1.2.1] - 2025 Fri Dec 12

 #### Changed
-- Append buffer now stores an initial capacity, making it more effective by doubling the size when full and limits calls to realloc
+- Append buffer now stores an initial capacity, making it more effective by doubling the size when it's full and limits calls to realloc

 #### To fix
 - [x] Apparently there's a bug, when I append too many messages, program crashes